GreenGriffle/Rosie-Digi-Lec/Final Project/Final Project Write Up.md

 sort of capacitive sensor, the Touche sheild, which used fequency sweeping to sense different sorts of touch.
 I also wanted to explore different ways of making the music with Arduino.

+## How project developed.

+The project moved forwards in three directions at once.
+This allowed me to keep the exploratory path open, which insuring I actually had something to show at the end.

+1. Exploring the Touche sheild.
+Trying to get different sorts of touch reconised.

+2. Exploring the AdaFruit music sheild.

+3. Exploring Minim.

+4. Exploring even more while making a tech glove for people with arthritis for studio class.